kestra-io/docs/plugins/README.md

 # Plugins

-This section all the **official** plugins for Kestra that is maintained by core Kestra developpers.
+This section list all the **official** Kestra plugins that are maintained by core Kestra developpers.

-Plugins available are :
+Available plugins are :

 <ChildTableOfContents />